uzigpt/Rico-GPT-V1/README.md

 3. create api and dont share people
 4. there is api.txt in the API folder write your API in it
 5. open main.py and write the bot token there
+6. install python-telegram-bot module
-6. run main.py
+7. run main.py
-7. write to bot
+8. write bot